FAQs

 Licensed Brokers:

-- Pre-agreed in writing
+- Documented and agreed upon in writing

-- Not inflated to disguise a referral fee
+- Not inflated to disguise referral payments

-Automated Payments & Platform Compliance
+Automated Payments & Platform Controls

-TILA Compliance
+TILA Compliance Considerations

 Conclusion